raspberrypi/documentation/configuration/raspi-config.md

 Setup Options

-    1 Expand Filesystem              Ensures that all of the SD card storage is available to the OS 2 Change User Password           Change password for the default user (pi) 3 Enable Boot to Desktop/Scratch Choose whether to boot into a desktop environment, Scratch, or the command line 4 Internationalisation Options   Set up language and regional settings to match your location 5 Enable Camera                  Enable this Pi to work with the Raspberry Pi camera 6 Add to Rastrack                Add this Pi to the online Raspberry Pi Map (Rastrack) 7 Overclock                      Configure overclocking for your Pi 8 Advanced Options               Configure advanced settings
-    9 About `raspi-config`           Information about this configuration tool
+    1 Expand Filesystem               Ensures that all of the SD card storage is available to the OS 2 Change User Password            Change password for the default user (pi) 3 Boot Options                    Configure options for start-up 4 Localisation Options            Set up language and regional settings to match your location 5 Interfacing Options             Configure connections to peripherals 6 Overclock                       Configure overclocking for your Pi                                            │ 7 Advanced Options                Configure advanced settings                                                   │ 8 About raspi-config              Information about this configuration tool

                                    <Select>                                  <Finish>
 ```